tsaiyoying-ui/Image-Color-Quantization/README.md

 The final version completes the next steps mentioned in the prototype stage, including PPM image input, quantized image output, and performance comparison.

 The final implementation is in `src/main.cpp`.

-Earlier development versions are kept as references in `src/main_prototype.cpp` and `src/main_ppm_basic.cpp`.
+Earlier development versions are kept as references:
+- `src/main_prototype.cpp`
+- `src/main_ppm_basic.cpp`

 ### How to Run